drodz11/colors-of-ozu/pages/about.md

 A number of methods exist for transforming a digital video file into a series of still images.
 As Ferguson describes in ["Digital Surrealism"](http://www.digitalhumanities.org/dhq/vol/11/1/000276/000276.html), the Export feature built into the Quicktime Media Player (native to Mac OSX) can accomplish this in a fairly straightforward way.
 Similarly, Mark Sample's ["Sample Reality"](https://www.samplereality.com/) blog provides helpful [step-by-step instructions](https://www.samplereality.com/2017/11/15/image-analysis/) for the same procedure using the VLC media player.

 The method I will provide here uses an FFmpeg command to create a series of still images.
-The benefits of this method is two-fold: 1) it does not rely on access to proprietary, platform-specific software, and 2) unlike the VLC method--which requires a video file be played back in real time--the FFmpeg command will extract stills at a regular interval over any duration in a fraction of the time.
+The benefits of this method are two-fold: 1) it does not rely on access to proprietary, platform-specific software, and 2) unlike the VLC method--which requires a video file be played back in real time--the FFmpeg command will extract stills at a regular interval over any duration in a fraction of the time.
 Additionally, the FFmpeg method allows for more control over the image output with regard to maintaining important formal characteristics.
 Namely, the aspect ratio.

 The following command, modified from an [example provided on the FFmpeg Wiki](https://trac.ffmpeg.org/wiki/Create%20a%20thumbnail%20image%20every%20X%20seconds%20of%20the%20video) after [consulting with the good folks who run the FFmpeg Twitter account](https://twitter.com/clavilux_of_FL/status/1239969705575636993), was used to create the stills: